Vectorial1024/v1024_station_logistics/README.md

 This mod is actually surprisingly simple:
 - Pair player-owned stations together to form (bi-directional) logistics links
-- (WIP: redacted)
+- Stations prefer to trade with other paired stations

 Transitioning to the endgame has never been easier:
-- (WIP: redacted)
+- Extend your trade range using your trade stations
 - Intuitively create long-distance supply lines (see examples below)
 - Forget the pain of handcrafting Repeat Orders just to move wares
 - No need to micro buy/sell prices again
-- A worry-free fallback in case other custom trading mods fail
+- A worry-free fallback for you in case other custom trading mods fail

+For detailed behavioral info (e.g. what this mod does not intend to do), please see Technical Explanation section.

 ## Requirements

+- SirNukes Mod Support APIs
+  - Required: enables you to link stations to form logistics networks
+  - Their Steam Workshop page: https://steamcommunity.com/sharedfiles/filedetails/?id=2042901274

+## Technical Explanation

 (WIP)